sassoftware/sas-visualanalytics-thirdpartyvisualizations/samples/DynamicWebPagesAndImages/README.md

 <img width="757" height="600" src="./README_Images/ddc_ParameterizedWikipediaURL.png">

-This example shows how to dynamically load a Web page based on information received from report objects and passed to DDC in the 'data' portion of the JSON message.
+This example shows how to dynamically load a Web page based on information received from report objects and passed to DDC in the `data` portion of the JSON message.

 ### Dynamic Web Page Using VA Parameter | [Code](https://github.com/sassoftware/sas-visualanalytics-thirdpartyvisualizations/blob/master/samples/DynamicWebPagesAndImages/ddc_ParameterizedWikipediaURL_WithVAParameter.html) | [Blog Post](https://communities.sas.com/t5/SAS-Communities-Library/Embedding-Dynamic-Web-Pages-and-Images-in-SAS-Visual-Analytics/ta-p/763378)

 <img width="757" height="600" src="./README_Images/ddc_ParameterizedWikipediaURL_WithVAParameter.png">

-This example shows how to dynamically load a Web page based on information received from report objects and passed to DDC in the 'parameters' portion of the JSON message.
+This example shows how to dynamically load a Web page based on information received from report objects and passed to DDC in the `parameters` portion of the JSON message.

 ### Dynamic Image | [Code](https://github.com/sassoftware/sas-visualanalytics-thirdpartyvisualizations/blob/master/samples/DynamicWebPagesAndImages/ddc_DynamicImage.html) | [Blog Post](https://communities.sas.com/t5/SAS-Communities-Library/Embedding-Dynamic-Web-Pages-and-Images-in-SAS-Visual-Analytics/ta-p/763738)

 <img width="757" height="600" src="./README_Images/ddc_DynamicImage.png">

-This example shows how to dynamically load an image based on information received from report objects and passed to DDC in the 'data' portion of the JSON message.
+This example shows how to dynamically load an image based on information received from report objects and passed to DDC in the `data` portion of the JSON message.

 ### Dynamic Image Using VA Parameter | [Code](https://github.com/sassoftware/sas-visualanalytics-thirdpartyvisualizations/blob/master/samples/DynamicWebPagesAndImages/ddc_DynamicImage_WithVAParameter.html) | [Blog Post](https://communities.sas.com/t5/SAS-Communities-Library/Embedding-Dynamic-Web-Pages-and-Images-in-SAS-Visual-Analytics/ta-p/763738)

 <img width="757" height="600" src="./README_Images/ddc_DynamicImage_WithVAParameter.png">

-This example shows how to dynamically load an image based on information received from report objects and passed to DDC in the 'parameters' portion of the JSON message.
+This example shows how to dynamically load an image based on information received from report objects and passed to DDC in the `parameters` portion of the JSON message.

 ### Dynamic Image With Link to Web Page | [Code](https://github.com/sassoftware/sas-visualanalytics-thirdpartyvisualizations/blob/master/samples/DynamicWebPagesAndImages/ddc_DynamicImageWithLink.html) | [Blog Post](https://communities.sas.com/t5/SAS-Communities-Library/Embedding-Dynamic-Web-Pages-and-Images-in-SAS-Visual-Analytics/ta-p/763749)

 <img width="757" height="600" src="./README_Images/ddc_DynamicImageWithLink.png">

 This example combines the previous and shows how to dynamically load an image based on information received from report objects and then dynamically load a Web page when the image is clicked.